 Another great option is canning meals and soups with meat, vegetables, and seasonings.
 Avoid canning heavy starches like pasta and rice due to the interference with heat transfer during the canning process.
 Raw meats are also able to be canned when done correctly.

 For canned foods, the ideal storage area is a cool, dark, and dry room.
 A basement is an excellent choice for storing food, but not everyone has that option.
-Storage temperatures should remain lower than 75° Fahrenheit or 23.89° Celsius, but the cooler, the better.
+Storage temperatures should remain below 75° Fahrenheit or 23.89° Celsius, but the cooler, the better.

 2. Freeze-Dried and Dehydrated Foods

-Dehydrating food is a simple task and can help cut down on food waste.
-There are several ways you can dehydrate foods, but the most common methods are using an oven or dehydrator.
-Learn Earth Easy provides a great guide on dehydrating methods, including the sun drying method that has been around since ancient times.
+Dehydrating food is a simple task and can help reduce food waste.
+You can dehydrate foods in several ways, but using an oven or dehydrator is the most common method.
+Learn Earth Easy provides a great guide on dehydrating methods, including the sun-drying process that has been around since ancient times.

 Jerky Stores Well and Is a Good Source of Protein